EPCCed/eidf-docs/docs/access/ssh.md

 To access EIDF Services: <br> ```$ ssh -J [username]@eidf-gateway.epcc.ed.ac.uk [username]@[vm_ip]```

 ## Password Resets via the EIDF-Gateway
-You will have to connect to your VM via SSH before you can login with RDP.
-This can be done through the SSH Gateway by performing a login to your VM using:
+You will have to connect to your VM via SSH before you can login with RDP as your initial password needs to be reset, which can only be done via SSH.
+You can reset your password through the SSH Gateway by performing a login to your VM:

 ```$ ssh -J [username]@eidf-gateway.epcc.ed.ac.uk [username]@[vm_ip]```

-Your first attempt to login to your account using SSH through the Gateway will prompt you for your initial password (provided in the portal) like a normal login.
+Your first attempt to log in to your account using the SSH Gateway will prompt you for your initial password (provided in the portal) like a normal login.
 If this is successful then you will be asked for your initial password again, followed by two entries of your new password.
 This will reset the password to your account for both the gateway and the VM.
 Once this reset has been completed, the session will disconnect and you can login via SSH again using the newly set password.